Wesztman/brain/README.md

 - [ ] Add back the fourth hole for tenting puck.
 - [ ] Rotate the diode for switch 17, it's reversed now which causes confusion.
 - [ ] Change the reset switch B3U-1000P(M) to regular tactile reset switch such as https://kriscables.com/product/tactile-reset-switch/ since it's a pain to get hold of the original reset switch.
+- [ ] Do a non battery RGB blingbling version?
+I almost only use my keyboard without battery and a cable like this anyway https://www.amazon.se/dp/B0CYT426GZ?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1

 ## Part list (for both sides)